MarioLisbona/CA-T2A2-API-Webserver/README.md

 ## **Environment Setup Instructions**

-There will be a `src` folder in the same directory as this README file.
+Locate the `src` folder in the same directory as this README file.
 Within that folder are two files that will contain environment variables for this API to run properly, a file named `.flaskenv.sample` and another named `.env.sample`

 When you open this project, you need to rename both of these files by taking off the `.sample` from the end of the file name.
 The two filenames should look like the image below once this has been completed